Intro

 Although COSO is the United States’ most widely used framework for internal controls, compliance can be challenging and expensive.
 But it’s not as costly or difficult as recovering from fraud, theft, reputational loss, or legal penalties.
 (COSO compliance is voluntary, but SOX and FCPA compliance are not.)

-To make your COSO journey easier, we’ve compiled an exhaustive trove of information for your use.
-Read this guide in its entirety, or skip to the sections most relevant to your enterprise.
+To simplify your COSO journey, we’ve compiled an exhaustive trove of information for your use.
+Read this guide, or skip to the sections most relevant to your enterprise.
 Along the way, you’ll find links to take you more deeply into any topic.
-Click away, and become an expert in all things COSO.
+Click away and become an expert in all things COSO.

 What Is the COSO Framework?

-Fraud deterrence was the main impetus behind the formation of the Committee of Sponsoring Organizations of the Treadway Commission (COSO) and its 1992 framework for internal control: Internal Control—Integrated Framework.
+Fraud deterrence was the main impetus behind forming the Committee of Sponsoring Organizations of the Treadway Commission (COSO) and its 1992 framework for internal control: Internal Control—Integrated Framework.

-Known as the COSO framework, this document provided not only provided the first common definition of “internal control,” but also a system that organizations could use to assess their own internal controls’ effectiveness.
+Known as the COSO framework, this document provided the first standard definition of “internal control” and a system that organizations could use to assess the effectiveness of their internal controls.

 COSO defines “internal control” as “…a process, effected by an entity’s board of directors, management, and other personnel, designed to provide reasonable assurance regarding the achievement of objectives relating to operations, reporting, and compliance.”